Pashweetie/MagicNetwork/replit.md

 Magic: The Gathering deck building and card search application with advanced theme analysis and recommendation systems.
 Built with React frontend, Express backend, PostgreSQL database, and integrated AI-powered card theme generation.

 ## Recent Changes
+- **2025-01-22**: Fixed EDHREC commander filtering to only return cards legal in the commander's color identity
 - **2025-01-22**: Excluded basic lands from theme generation to prevent irrelevant theme assignments
 - **2025-01-22**: Updated theme filtering to show only themes with 75% or higher confidence in dropdown sorting
 - **2025-01-22**: Removed unnecessary theme generation during deck import to eliminate performance overhead and log spam